 East Poland sights – these are the most beautiful places

 Lublin is the capital of the voivodeship of the same name and at the same time the largest city in the region.
 I lived here for half a year and spent a really wonderful time.
 Lublin is especially known for its beautiful old town.
 The Lublin Castle houses one of the most beautiful churches in Poland.
 Since the 15th century, it has been decorated with colorful frescoes that create a mystical atmosphere.
 Thanks to two famous universities (at one of which Karol Wojtyla, the later Pope John Paul II studied), young people are attracted to Lublin, which is why the density of bars and pubs is particularly high.
-In this article we have a closer look on Lublin.
+Here we present you Lublin in more detail.

 On the outskirts of the city, however, is the Majdanek concentration camp, a terrible place, one of the largest Nazi concentration camps.